How to Lead a Successful Salary Negotiation

-- Her boss says: "Today you wanted more salary and tomorrow all your colleagues are sitting here."
-They say: "I think my situation has to be looked at individually, you can not transfer that to another colleague.
-Besides, of course, I will not tell anyone about our agreement.
-In this respect, nothing stands in the way of our conversation. "
+- Your boss says: "Today you wanted more salary and tomorrow all your colleagues are sitting here."
+They reply: “I think my situation has to be considered individually, you can't transfer that to another colleague.
+In addition, I will of course not say anything to anyone about our agreement.
+So nothing stands in the way of our conversation. ”

-- Her boss says, "Such a salary is not common in the industry!"
-They reply, "But I got information from the professional association that shows that my salary is at the lower end of what is common in the industry."
+- Your boss says: "Such a salary is not common in the industry!"
+They reply: "But I got information from the professional association that shows that my salary is at the lower limit of what is customary in the industry."

-- Her boss says: "I'm sorry, unfortunately I can not pay you in this position."
-They persist: "When and under what specific conditions would the next promotion be possible for me?"
-Or: "Then I would like to ask you to work with me to find a way to expand my role accordingly.
-I already have some ideas for that .. "
+- Your boss says: "I'm sorry, I can't pay you in this position."
+They remain persistent: "When and under what specific conditions would the next transport be possible for me?"
+Or: “Then I would like to ask you to work with me to find a way to expand my area of responsibility accordingly.
+I already have some ideas for this .. ”

 You're worth it!

 Be aware of your value - you define the point where you are satisfied.
 Do not be afraid to say clearly what you are worth.
 And: Valuable employees are reluctant to leave the company, so they will try to find compromises.

 If your boss does not agree, ask him for another specific appointment for a follow-up interview: “If I carry out my planned project, when would you come to meet me?
 When exactly can we have a second conversation on this topic? ” Remain calm and do not make any hasty decisions, such as a dismissal: Mr. D. The first impulse after the rejection of his wish is: "I quit and start my own business" But after careful consideration, he still sees a future in this company.
 However, he wants to be transferred to another department because he sees the problem in the person of his boss.